WhitakerLab/WhitakerLabProjectManagement/talk-proposals/SGibson-CogX20-BinderHub.md

 It is because of these demographics that a talk on Project Binder would be of interest and relevant to the CogX audience.

 This talk will be relevant to attendees interested in the next generation of infrastructure and cloud computing and educational tech revolution tracks.
-I will explain how cloud computing resources can be utilised with no overheads imposed on the users.
+I will explain how cloud computing resources can be accessed with no overheads imposed on the users.
 I will also give examples on how mybinder.org is being utilised for remote workshops and teaching in such a way that the students don't have to worry about setting up their environments correctly.

 The talk will be accessible for all audiences, there will be no assumed knowledge or technological expertise required.